 Some tips to consider to make it a safe fun filled Halloween for all include.

-- Throw a Halloween party and turn your home into a haunted house.
-Buy a Halloween CD for ghoulish music or create your own play list such as ‘Monster Mash’ ‘I put a Spell on You’, ‘Ding Song the Witch is Dead’ ‘Thriller’ and ‘Ghost Busters’.
+If you decide to go with this option, it can help complete the theme to buy a Halloween CD for ghoulish music or create your own play list of songs such as ‘Monster Mash’ ‘I put a Spell on You’, ‘Ding Song the Witch is Dead’ ‘Thriller’ and ‘Ghost Busters’.
 Hide allergy safe treats around the house and garden and have a scavenger hunt.

 So with a little bit of pre planning there is no reason your child needs to miss out on Halloween fun.
 Preparation is the name of the game for a fun filled night for all.